AndreaMas/HCI_Project/README.md

 In this repo you can find the Unity code.

-For the builded application, please visit: https://github.com/AndreaMas/HCI_project_build
+For the build, please visit: https://github.com/AndreaMas/HCI_project_build

-For the video presentation of the project, please visit: https://youtu.be/vlIggj5z7s4
+For the video presentation, please visit: https://youtu.be/vlIggj5z7s4